dsbristol/dst/coursebook/appendix2-replicability.md

 ---
-title: Replicability of code in R and Python
+title: Appendix 2 - Replicability of code in R and Python
 layout: coursebook
 ---

+# Replicability

 This page records notes on replicability that would otherwise be buried in technical content.